Charlie Blackmon Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Giants pitching staff ranks 11th in MLB.

-- The Giants have the 14th-ranked team ERA across all league pitching staffs (4.10).
+- The Giants' 4.10 team ERA ranks 12th across all league pitching staffs.

-- The Giants rank 14th in baseball in home runs given up (66 total, 1.1 per game).
+- Giants pitchers combine to rank 14th in baseball in home runs allowed (67 total, 1.1 per game).

-- In his most recent appearance on Saturday, the right-hander went seven innings against the Baltimore Orioles, giving up three earned runs while surrendering four hits.
+- In his most recent time out on Sunday, the right-hander threw 7 2/3 scoreless innings against the Baltimore Orioles while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.